The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 The third tank swap will not have Shirk available, so remember to toggle your stance off if you are holding the boss before that point.

 Your group may opt to hold 120-second cooldowns at the end of the phase.
-If they choose to do so, remind them to hold them slightly at the start of Phase 2 to align with 60-second cooldowns.
+If they choose to do so, remind them to hold them slightly at the start of Phase Two to align with 60-second cooldowns.
 Very fast killtimes will negate this issue by ending the phase before 60-second cooldowns can even be used.

-### Phase 2: Nael
+### Phase Two: Nael

 TBN can again be used very effectively in this phase, especially for quotes involving Thermionic Beam stacks.
 Dark Mind can be helpful as well.

 Your second use of Delirium will likely run up against divebombs.
 Request that you be allowed to hold the boss there, as the main tank cannot be targeted for them.
-If your cotank is a Warrior, let them hold the boss and simply hope you are not targeted.
+If your co-tank is a Warrior, let them hold the boss and simply hope you are not targeted.

-### Phase 3: Bahamut
+### Phase Three: Bahamut

 Dark Knight has an excellent suite of defensive cooldowns and can hold Bahamut for the majority of the phase with little issue, but you may opt to swap more frequently.
 At the very least, you should look to take both sets of triple Flare Breaths due to Dark Mind.